fabltd/Apigee-labs/3-Integrating External Services/instructions/en.md

 If you don't have a convenient notepad application to save these values, you can open another Chrome tab and use https://www.rapidtables.com/tools/notepad.html.

-1. In the left navigation menu, select **Admin > Environments > Groups** and copy the hostname that includes an IP Address from __eval-group__.
+1. In the left navigation menu, select **Admin > Environments > Groups** and copy the hostname that includes an IP Address from __test-env-group__.
 Save the hostname locally.

     ![hostname](images/hostname.png)